 If you are a poker player, you know the risks and potential gains.
-There is a specific set of rules to follow, and your success depends on your luck, strategy, and drive.
+There is a specific set of rules to follow just like in cricket betting or football betting, and your success depends on your luck, strategy, and drive.
 This is why you (or any poker player for that matter) can use your skills in marketing.

 What Cards Have Been Dealt?